chengshenUNSW/SNS_project_git/README.md

 4. The resulting diagram is also stored in 'Diagram Plot' file.

-5. The two datasets we used are stored in the zip file named 'Datasets.zip'.

-6. The remaining code represents all our attempts from the beginning to the end of the project.
+5. The remaining code represents all our attempts from the beginning to the end of the project.